-Outcomes what went well what didn't go so well The number of ASB incidents in the year was 5548, but this cannot be compared to previous years as the way ASB is recorded has been changed.
+Outcomes what went well what didn't go so well Outcomes Communities feel safe and are safe.
+Due to the high burglary rates in the borough, an event was held in May to gain partner commitment to a range of activities to help reduce domestic burglary.
+A multi agency task and finish group was set up to coordinate activity.
+The work carried out by the police, council and other agencies is beginning to have an impact with 300 less incidents in Q4 compared to Q3 Funding was raised from various sources to install 7 new CCTV cameras on the Honeybourne Line between the railway station and Jubilee Bridge which are monitored at Lansdown Road Police Station.
+The Anti-Social Behaviour (ASB) working group was There were 309 incidents of recorded violence in the town centre on Friday and Saturday evenings, 14 more than in the previous year, but the overall trend is positive, in 2007-08 there were 501 incidents.
+There were 2366 serious acquisitive crimes in the year 2011-12; compared to 2,406 in the previous year.
+This reflected the high burglary rate that Cheltenham experienced throughout 2011.
+The number of repeat domestic violence incidents was 33.3% which is 1% higher than last year. restructured to incorporate the CBH Safer Estates meetings and Hate Crime meetings to improve efficiency.
+In terms of overall crime figures, the total for the year is 9565, 571 less than in 2010-11.
+There was a 22% reduction in Q4.
+The number of ASB incidents in the year was 5548, but this cannot be compared to previous years as the way ASB is recorded has been changed.
 There was a significant fall between Q3 1,376 incidents and Q4 848 incidents.
 People have access to decent and affordable housing.
 Phase I of the St Pauls redevelopment is progressing well, with transformational improvements also being undertaken to remaining privately-owned dwellings.
 This involves grant investment through the private sector housing team of £130,000.
 The cabinet approved a report which set out options for the delivery of a number of key sites and how these may be developed as either CBC or CBH owned properties.
 Work will continue during 2012/13 to identify a way forward which delivers the outcomes whilst providing value for money.
-The member housing review group has been meeting to consider the impacts of welfare and housing reform on peoples ability to access affordable housing.
-The council has approved the HRA business plan which sets out the strategic direction following the implementation of self financing in April 2012.
-This will provide significant opportunities for the council and CBH to support tenants.
-Work is ongoing on the development of a housing strategy which will incorporate strategies for homelessness, tenancies, and housing renewal.
 We are still waiting for figures that will show how many new homes were built, and what the overall impact was on housing supply.
 There were 16 households living in temporary accommodation at the end of March, and whilst this is lower than in previous year, there is still concern that numbers will increase, particularly amongst larger families, as private rented accommodation becomes less affordable.
-People are able to lead healthy The sports, play and healthy lifestyles team have Financially the direct debit membership receipt that dipped in lifestyles. continued to deliver and support a wide range of community based sports initiatives, play events and August has contributed overall slight shortfall in income for the year.